Are Massage Guns Safe To Use On Skin?

 In some cases, the area by not break out into hives, but, instead, may only present itself as an itchy area of skin where the massaging took place.

-Another cause of an itchy sensation on the skin after a massage is tiny muscle spasms that are caused by high levels of vibration (the exact purpose of a percussion massage gun).
+Another cause of an itchy sensation to the skin after a massage is tiny muscle spasms that are caused by high levels of vibration (the exact purpose of a percussion massage gun).

-The spasm can affect the surrounding nerves which In turn, causes an itching sensation to the skin above.
+The spasm can affect the surrounding nerves which In turn, cause an itching sensation to the skin above.

 Vibratory urticaria